PavanRangani/docs/docs/prd/tax/entity-status.md

 ### UX Rule

 - Allows to Download PDF file for entity status for selected year.
-- PDF layout and sorting order is same as the entity status tab.
+- PDF section and sorting order is same as the entity status tab.
 There are some changes.
   - Do not show `Year` column.
-  - In pending column, showing the total of `Pending` and `Overdue` component.
+  - In pending column, showing the total of both `Pending` and `Overdue` component.
 - Downloaded File name: `{legal-entity-name(First+Last)}-{selected year}-entity status-report.pdf`.
 - Show proper message when no records available in the whole report.